dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

-  should return a dictionary in a JSON string containing the latest heart rate, as an integer, for the specified patient, whether this patient is currently tachycardic based on this most recently posted heart rate, and the date/time stamp of this most recent heart rate.
+  should return a dictionary in a JSON string containing the latest heart rate, as an integer, for the specified patient, whether this patient is currently tachycardic based on this most recently posted heart rate, and the a string containing the date and time of this most recent heart rate formatted as shown in the example below.
   The return dictionary/JSON string should look like:
   ```
   {
       "heart_rate": 100,